Create your own individualized, cutting-edge degree tailored to your interests and future aspirations.

 The interdisciplinary advantage

-The most pressing social and philosophical challenges of our time can’t be solved by any one discipline.
-They are deeply interconnected, demanding insights from across the sciences, humanities, and arts.
-Whether you're driven to tackle real-world challenges, explore the fundamental questions of human experience, or build something meaningful around your passions, Interdisciplinary Studies equips you to think across boundaries, stay curious, and channel your creativity into a purposeful, career-ready degree.
+The most pressing challenges of our time—climate change, inequality, technological disruption, and more—can’t be solved by any one discipline.
+These are complex, interconnected problems that demand insights from across the sciences, humanities, and arts.
+Interdisciplinary Studies equips you to think across boundaries, stay curious, and channel your creativity into a purposeful, career-ready degree.

-Please note!
-There are several sections of AHL1100 offered, so make sure you choose the correct one!
-Look for the section where “Build Your Interdisciplinary Degree” appears in the subtitle—this is the version designed specifically for students in the Interdisciplinary Studies program.
+Note: There are several sections of AHL1100.
+Be sure to register for the one with the subtitle “Build Your Interdisciplinary Degree”—this is the version tailored for students in the Interdisciplinary Studies program.

-Browse the Minors, Microprograms, and Majors that will serve as the building blocks of a degree aligned with your passions, interests, and goals.
+Start now by exploring the Minors, Microprograms, and Majors below.
+These will serve as the building blocks for your custom-designed, passion-driven degree.

 • English (ENG)